 In October 2023, ReconAfrica and its joint venture partner NAMCOR were granted approval for the Second Renewal Exploration Period by the Ministry of Mines and Energy in Namibia ("MME").
 The Second Renewal Exploration Period covers the period from January 30, 2024, to January 29, 2026, relating to PEL 73.
 Under the terms of the Second Renewal Exploration Period the Company will acquire additional subsurface data including either; (i) 500 kilometres ("km") of 2D seismic data, (ii) 1,200 square kilometres ("km2") of enhanced Full Tensor Gradiometry ("eFTG") data, or (iii) some combination of (i) or (ii) which is considered reasonable.
 Additionally, the Company was required to design and drill a minimum of one exploration or stratigraphic test well.
 A minimum dollar commitment equivalent to the above items is also required.
-ReconAfrica has satisfied the drilling obligation through the drilling of the Naingopo well, with the 3D seismic program estimated to begin in the second half of 2025
+ReconAfrica has satisfied the drilling obligation through the drilling of the Naingopo well.